Earn College Credit in High School

 Through the CE Program, qualified students in participating high schools earn college credit while in their supportive high school environment.
 Students take UA Little Rock courses that count for both high school and university credits.

-If you are serious about your education and want to get a head start on your college career, this program may give you the advantage.
+If you want to get a head start on your college career, this program may give you the advantage.

 Students enrolled at partnering high schools may be eligible if they meet the academic requirements for admission to UA Little Rock.
-If selected, the student will only be awarded a scholarship to cover the majority of the costs per course taken through the CE program.
 The student is responsible for a minimal fee per course which is a considerable savings compared with the traditional college tuition and fees.